Pacific faces tough recovery as flood waters start to recede

-PACIFIC, MO (KPLR) - As the Meramec River starts to recede in Pacific officials still want residents to be alert for the possibility of flash flooding.
+PACIFIC, MO (KTVI) - As the Meramec River starts to recede in Pacific officials still want residents to be alert for the possibility of flash flooding.

 Chief Chris Clifton of the Meramec Ambulance District said the most recent batch of rain is not expected to cause the Meramec to return to its crest but could cause flooding in other areas.